PolarPanda611/trinitygo/README.md

 // the new request mapping will add new router
 // to trinity router
 // @this example
-// the container has to be struct
+// the instance has to be struct
 // add the tag name as you want ,
 // and you can also leave it as blank
 // router :
 // GET --->  /users/:id   ==> GET func as the handler
 // GET --->  /users       ==> Getsssss func as the handler
 func init() {
-	trinitygo.BindController("/users",userControllerImpl{},
+	trinitygo.RegisterController("/users",userControllerImpl{},
 		application.NewRequestMapping(httputil.GET, "/:id", "GET", PermissionValidator([]string{"manager"}), gValidator, g1Validator),
 		application.NewRequestMapping(httputil.GET, "", "Getsssss"),
 	)